Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Extended Dynamical Mean Field Theory (EDMFT)

-The earliest attempt to include the effect of nonlocal interaction was motivated by the competition between local interaction and the RKKY interaction in heavy fermion materials. \cite{Si_Smith_1996} The basic idea was to include the density-density and/or spin-spin interaction term and scale the interaction strength with respect to the spatial dimensionality so that its fluctuations are non-zero in the high dimension limit. \cite{Smith_Si_2000,Si_Smith_1996,Smith_Si_1999,Chitra_Kotliar_2000,Lleweilun_etal_2000,Sun_Kotliar_2002} This procedure leads to an impurity embedded in a self-consistent fermionic bath and at the same time a self-consistent bosonic bath due to the nonlocal interaction.
+The earliest attempt to include the effect of nonlocal interactions was motivated by the competition between the local interaction and the RKKY interaction in heavy fermion materials. \cite{Si_Smith_1996} The basic idea was to include the density-density and/or spin-spin interaction term and scale the interaction strength with respect to the spatial dimensionality so that its fluctuations are non-zero in the high dimension limit. \cite{Smith_Si_2000,Si_Smith_1996,Smith_Si_1999,Chitra_Kotliar_2000,Lleweilun_etal_2000,Sun_Kotliar_2002} This procedure leads to an impurity embedded in a self-consistent fermionic bath and, at the same time, a self-consistent bosonic bath due to the nonlocal interactions.

-In the DMFT, the hopping is considered as a function of spatial dimension $d$, $t_{ij} \sim 1/\sqrt{d}^{|i-j|}$ in the infinite dimension limit.
-The EDMFT includes the nonlocal interaction $V_{ij} \sim 1/\sqrt{d}^{|i-j|}$. \cite{Smith_Si_2000,Si_Smith_1996,Smith_Si_1999} Here, we only consider the density-density interaction.
+In DMFT, the hopping is considered as a function of spatial dimension $d$, $t_{ij} \sim 1/\sqrt{d}^{|i-j|}$ in the infinite dimension limit.
+The EDMFT includes the nonlocal interaction in a similar manner: $V_{ij} \sim 1/\sqrt{d}^{|i-j|}$. \cite{Smith_Si_2000,Si_Smith_1996,Smith_Si_1999} Here, we only consider the density-density interaction.
 A generic two-body interaction can include spin-spin, correlated hopping, and pair hopping.
-For example, if the nonlocal interaction is density-density interaction, such as in the extended Hubbard model, the effective action for the impurity problem acquires an extra term of retarded density-density coupling mediated by the charge susceptibility. \cite{Si_Smith_1996,Chitra_Kotliar_2000}
+For example, if the nonlocal interaction is density-density interaction, such as in the extended Hubbard model, the effective action for the impurity problem acquires an extra term including a retarded density-density coupling mediated by the charge susceptibility. \cite{Si_Smith_1996,Chitra_Kotliar_2000}

-The effective action is equivalent to that of the single impurity model and $\mathcal{G}$ and $\mathcal{D}$ act as effective fields for the fermionic bath and the bosonic bath in the Anderson impurity model.
-They can be obtained as usual via the Dyson equations, for the Bethe lattice, \cite{Chitra_Kotliar_2000}
+The effective action is equivalent to that of the single impurity model where $\mathcal{G}$ and $\mathcal{D}$ act respectively as effective fields for the fermionic bath and for the bosonic bath in the Anderson impurity model.
+They can be obtained as usual via the Dyson equations.
+For the Bethe lattice, \cite{Chitra_Kotliar_2000}

 and